 Hydropower Sustainability Assessment Protocol

-The HSAP provides an international common language on how these considerations can be addressed at all stages of a project's lifestyle: planning, preparation, implementation and operation.
+The HSAP provides an international common language on how these criteria can be addressed at all stages of a project's lifecycle: planning, preparation, implementation and operation.

-How the protocol was created
+How the HSAP was created

-During this period, a multi-stakeholder forum jointly reviewed, enhanced and built consensus on what a sustainable project should look like.
+The HSAP was developed through 30 months of cross-sector engagement between 2007 and 2010, and a review of IHA’s previous sustainability tools, the World Commission on Dams Recommendations, the Equator Principles, the World Bank Safe Guard Policies and the IFC Performance Standards.During this period, a multi-stakeholder forum jointly reviewed, enhanced and built consensus on what a sustainable project should look like.
 This forum included representatives of environmental NGOs (WWF, The Nature Conservancy), social NGOs (Oxfam, Transparency International), development banks (The World Bank), governments (China, Zambia, Germany, Iceland, Norway), and the hydropower sector.

 Latest associated content

 Philipp Hauser is vice president carbon markets at GDF Suez Energy Latin America.Type:Blog postDate:4 April 2014

 Jean-Michel Devernay is the World Bank's chief technical specialist for hydropower.Type:Blog postDate:28 February 2014

 Last week, African and European political and business leaders met in Addis Ababa, Ethiopia, to lay out bold plans for Africa’s energy future, with hydropower at the forefront.Type:Blog postDate:18 February 2014

 The Hydropower Sustainability Assessment Protocol is a tool for assessing the sustainability of hydropower projects against a comprehensive range of social, environmental, technical and economic considerations.Type:Blog postDate:13 February 2014